 Guest contribution from BestVPN – updated as of May 2019

-But that doesn’t mean it’s impossible.
+Nevertheless, that doesn’t mean it’s impossible.
 Here are four proven ways to increase your email opt-in rate and grow your list.

-1. Use live chat for lead generation
+1. Use tactics for lead generation.

 Almost every site looking to collect emails and grow their list has sidebars with boring, weak calls to action (CTAs) that don’t work.
 Plus, using the same tactics for decades produces diminishing returns.
-For example, this is the first ever display/banner ad that was ever produced.
-It was launched by HotWired in 1994.

 But that’s not all.
 Live chat was cited as the communication tool with the highest satisfaction levels.
-When 52% of people will abandon their cart because they can’t find answers fast, live-chat is the place to be.
+When 52% of people will abandon their cart because they can’t find answers fast, live chat is the place to be.

 And it goes beyond a simple customer service tool.
 You can easily collect emails for your list in a more natural way than standard web forms.
 For example, Drift recently stripped their site of forms and used live chat as their sole lead gen tool.
 When landing on their site, you’re prompted with a live-chat engagement message.